-Riverine Plains is overseen by a voluntary board of Member and Independent Directors
+Riverine Plains is overseen by a voluntary board of Member Directors and Independent Directors that meet monthly.

 Fiona farms with her husband Craig in the Rennie area, north of Mulwala.
 They are broadacre, dryland grain growers also operating a prime lamb enterprise.
 They have been farming together for 26 years and hope their children will be fourth generation farmers in this area.